-- a) Greater accent has definitely been placed on the multi-tier internal labour market (i.e. workers with standard contracts and those taken on with the new forms of contract, who may or may not have job security, particularly in what is called contingent work). - b) But there has also been a shift in the mobile borderline between flexibility and job instability and precariousness, with a marked prevalence of the latter.
+a) Greater accent has definitely been placed on the multi-tier internal labour market35 (i.e. workers with standard contracts and those taken on with the new forms of contract, who may or may not have job security, particularly in what is called contingent work)36.